-Open spine surgery
+Open spine degenerative disc disease surgery

-When open spine surgery is used to treat degenerative disc disease, a large surgical incision is made in the neck or back.
-The muscles that surround the spine are often disrupted to gain access to the affected intervertebral disc, which is then removed in its entirety.
+When open spine surgery is used to treat degenerative disc disease, a 6- to 8-inch incision is made in the neck or back.
+The muscles that surround the spine are often disrupted to gain access to the affected spinal disc, which is then removed in its entirety.
 The adjacent vertebrae that were once cushioned by the now-removed disc are then fused together using a bone graft and stabilizing implants to limit movement and flexibility in the affected spinal region.